planetlabs/planet-client-python/CONTRIBUTING.md

 #### Development Branch

-Implementation of new features will be tracked in the `main` branch, while bug fixes and doc changes for the latest release will be tracked in the maintenance branch, called `maint-RELEASE_VERSION`.
-All work will be performed in a new development branch starting with the appropriate base branch and merged back into that branch.
+The default branch is always `main` and should be always considered in-development.
+Feature enhancements, bug fixes, and other maintenance should be performed in a development branch, starting with the appropriate base branch and merged back into that branch:

-For new features:

 ```console
 git checkout main